-- Ensure the student knows how to contact family members, friends, and other support networks.
+- Ensure the exchange student knows how to contact family members, friends, and other support networks.

-- Host families are not expected to help students apply to US schools or drive students to college test preparation services or campus visits.
+- As a host family you are not expected to help students apply to US schools or drive students to college test preparation services or campus visits.

 Additional requirements apply.
 Contact us for more details.

-Here are the steps to host a foreign exchange student:
+Here are the steps to host a student:

 - Contact International Student Exchange and complete our host family interest form